statamic/docs/content/collections/tags/locales.md

     type: string
     description: |
       The short 2 character system locale (e.g. `en`) for any given locale as set in `config/statamic/sites.php`.
-  -
-    name: locale:is_current
-    type: boolean
-    description: >
-      `true` if the given locale in the loop is the current one.
 ---
 ## Overview